Croagh Patrick, Ireland’s pilgrimage mountain

 - Waterproof jacket and leggings

-If things do go wrong which hopefully they won’t, Stay Put, Stay Calm, Take Time, Make a Plan, Stay Warm.
-If you need help and you have phone coverage then phone 999 or 112 and request Mountain Rescue.
-If this is not possible then send preferably two people for help with details of your location (Six figure grid Reference).
+If things do go wrong which hopefully they won’t, please follow this advice; Stay Put, Stay Calm, Take Time, Make a Plan, Stay Warm.
+If you need help and you have phone coverage, then phone 999 or 112 and request Mountain Rescue.

-Finally don’t be put off by this page.
+Finally, don’t be put off by this information.
 Accidents are a rare event in these mountains.
-With common sense and a little planning you will have a great mayo mountain day.
+With common sense and a little planning, you will have a great day on Croagh Patrick.

 Reek Sunday 2010 – The Mayo News